The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Introduction

 \section{Introduction}

-With the increasing reliance on autonomous systems such as self-driving cars, underwater exploration vehicles, and planetary robots, detection and reaction to novel situations have become important capabilities for such AI systems.
+With the increasing reliance on autonomous systems such as self-driving cars\cite{self-driving_cars2}, underwater exploration vehicles\cite{underwater_robot}, and planetary robots\cite{planetary_robots}, detection and adaptation to novel situations have become important capabilities for such AI systems.
 For example, if a self-driving car is not trained on slippery roads, the car may fail to detect that the friction is reduced and adjust the speed accordingly.
-Open-world learning is an emerging research area that attempts to address this challenge \cite{Langley2020,Muhammad2021,PengX2021}.
-DARPA has also initiated a research program to encourage research in open-world learning \cite{Senator2019}.
-Open-world learning research requires adequate evaluation protocols to capture the performance of agents under the two tasks: detection and reaction \cite{Senator2019}.
-This paper focuses on creating a difficulty measure for novelty detection to aid the evaluation by disentangling agents' performance from the intrinsic difficulty of novelties.
+Open-world learning is an emerging research area that attempts to address the challenge of detecting and adapting to novel situations \cite{Langley2020,Muhammad2021,PengX2021, Lee2021, Raj2021}.
+Open-world learning research requires adequate evaluation protocols to capture the performance of agents under the two tasks: detection and adaptation \cite{Senator2019}.
+This paper focuses on creating a difficulty measure for novelty detection to aid the evaluation of novelty detection by disentangling agents' performance from the intrinsic difficulty of novelties.